 Master’s Degree in Organizational Behavior: Curriculum

-Students enter the Organizational Behavior master’s program with a bachelor’s degree and a minimum of 2 years of professional work experience, and complete the 34-unit program in 17 months.
-Students take courses once a month in a weekend format.
-Most students begin the program in Spring, however, students who wish to enroll in the Fall do so in consultation with the Program Director.
+Students enter the Organizational Behavior master’s program with a bachelor’s degree and a minimum of two years of professional work experience and complete the 34-unit program in 17 months.
+Students take courses once a month in an executive, weekend format.
+Most students begin the program in the spring, however, students who wish to enroll in the fall do so in consultation with the program director.

 As part of the program’s coursework, students are required to participate in an international trip that addresses the work setting from a multicultural/international perspective.
 Literature is examined for its relevance and application across cultures and international societies within a global economy.

 This work/study tour sets the groundwork for better understanding of cultural fluency and competency and offers an opportunity to gain new perspectives in thinking about cultural differences in the host country.